Assisted Living vs. Nursing Home Care: How They Differ

 - Are better able to handle residents who have behavioral issues

 Despite the general differences above, the line between assisted living and nursing home care continues to blur in many regions.
 That's because some assisted living facilities are licensed to provide certain types of nursing services.
 And some of today's most progressive nursing homes now aim to provide high levels of care in appealing living environments that more closely match what you can get with assisted living.

-To get a better idea of the types of care services offered at each type of senior living facility, look at the following comparisons.
+To get a better idea of the types of care services offered at each type of senior living facility, look at the following comparisons based on CDC data.
 For each type of service, the first number represents the percentage of assisted living facilities in the U.S. that offer it.
-The second number represents the percentage of nursing homes offering the same kind of service.1
+The second number represents the percentage of nursing homes offering the same kind of service.

 Other Kinds of Services